-- (6) An Election Commissioner may resign his office by writing under his hand addressed to the President. - Functions of 119.
-74 (1) The superintendence, direction and control of the preparation of the electoral rolls for elections to the office of President and to Parliament and the conduct of such elections shall vest in the Election Commission which shall, in accordance with this Constitution and any other law $\,-\,$
+- 1. The superintendence, direction and control of the preparation of the election rolls for elections to the office of President and to Parliament and the conduct of such elections shall vest in the Election Commission which shall, in accordance with this Constitution and any other law - a. hold elections to the office of President;